Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core-event.md

 When you pass `tizen_core_event_h` to `tizen_core_h` via `tizen_core_add_event()`, `tizen_core_source_h` is returned.
 Use `tizen_core_remove_source()` to remove `tizen_core_source_h`, which will also remove `tizen_core_event_h`.
 Once you call `tizen_core_add_event()`, the ownership of `tizen_core_event_h` transfers to `tizen_core_h`.

-3. Creating an event object and delivering it to tizen core This example demonstrates creating an event object and delivering it to tizen core.
+### Creating an event object and delivering it to Tizen Core
+This example demonstrates creating an event object and delivering it to Tizen Core:
 ```c
 static void event_object_destroy_cb(void *event_data, void *user_data)
 {